 In fact, there are so many things to do in Hoi An, one of the 10 best cities in Asia by Travel + Leisure in 2021.
 It has a lantern-filled

-Hoi An or Da Nang – Which is Better?
+Hoi An or Da Nang: Which is Better for First Time Visitor?

 Da Nang and Hoi An are located in Central Vietnam, with a distance of roughly 30 km.
 To the north, Da Nang is the capital city of the region, with